protopopov1122/LuaCppB/MANUAL.md

   lcb::LuaEnvironment env;
 }
 ```
-This environment object holds raw Lua state which can be retrieved using `getState` method.
+This environment object holds raw Lua state and should not be destructed until you finished work with Lua.
+Raw Lua state can be retrieved using `getState` method.

 ### Usage
+Namespace `LuaCppB` is omitted to simplify code examples.
+You should use `using namespace` statement or define an alias (e.g. `namespace lcb = LuaCppB;`).
 #### Running Lua code
 There are several ways to run Lua code:
 * loading from file - use `env.load("path to file")`.